agile-dev-assignments/git-workflow-practice-LevBernstein/README.md

 # Forked Comment - Skylar Gao
 I was once quite concerned about the energy consumption and emission issues related to cyptocurrencies mining, and I think this article outlined the problem really well.
 The author points out an issue that I never thought about before, that the cheapest energy is usually the dirtiest.
 This is indeed very concerning and I hope governments can make effort to regulate it.

+# Forked Comment - Ben Kaplan
+This article was eye opening regarding the sheer scale of power consumption across the globe from bitcoin mining.
+It doesn't shock me that we as humans care more about money than our impact on the environment at least on a micro scale.
+It would be interesting to see how bitcoin mining could possibly be regulated on a large scale.